armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-3.md

 Armory 2.20.3 requires one of the following:

-* Armory extended Halyard 1.9.4 or later.
+* Armory-extended Halyard 1.9.4 or later.
 * Armory Operator 1.0.2 or later.

 ## Breaking changes